MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_ranged_barrier_0088.md

 ### -field Range

-A [**D3D12DDI_RANGE**](ns-d3d12umddi-d3d12ddi_range) structure that describes a memory range.
+A [**D3D12DDI_RANGE**](ns-d3d12umddi-d3d12ddi_range.md) structure that describes a memory range.

 ## -remarks

-Enhanced Barriers fully deprecate the legacy ResourceBarrier DDIs.
+Enhanced barriers fully deprecate the legacy ResourceBarrier DDIs.
 This includes the ranged barriers used internally by AtomicCopy commands.

 See [Enhanced Barriers](/windows-hardware/drivers/display/enhanced-barriers) for general information.